spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 # Overview

-This section covers the available deployment environments for Palette Virtual Clusters and the resource quotas users and virtual clusters are subject to.
+This section covers the available deployment environments for Palette Virtual Clusters and the resource quotas that apply to users and virtual clusters.

 # Available Environments

-Users of Palette Dev Engine by default have access to a Palette managed cluster group titled *beehive*.
-The beehive cluster group falls under the free tier of Palette and comes with its own set of limits.
+Palette Dev Engine users have access to a Palette-managed cluster group named *beehive*.
+The beehive cluster group falls under the free tier of Palette and comes with its own set of resource limits.
 All users are subject to the following resource quotas when using the beehive cluster group.

 | Type            | Max Limit | Description                                                                                           |
 |-----------------|-----------|-------------------------------------------------------------------------------------------------------|